Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Planing door panels to thickness (~5/8″)

-Earlier in this list of the best tools for making cabinet doors I recommended a drum sander.
-Well, I still recommend a drum sander but if you are looking at a combination of a planer and a hand belt sander then you’ll have a workable combination.
+Earlier in this list of the best tools for making cabinet doors, I recommended a drum sander.
+Well, I still recommend a drum sander, but if you are looking at a combination of a planer and a hand belt sander, you’ll have a workable mix of sander.

 16. Cordless Drill for Installing Hardware